Priyanka Karki: Other work

-Music career
+Singing and stage performances

 Karki recorded Bachchu Kailash's classic "Timi le ta Hoina" which is a cover song and released a video for it.
 Karki also collaborated with YouTube performer Nattu Shah and recorded a cover version of Jason Mraz and Colbie Caillat's 'Lucky'.
 Karki's debut single "Swatantra", which is about freedom, liberation, and independence, was released on 1 January 2016.
 The single had more than 300,000 views during the first two weeks and it hit a million views in the first two months.

 Karki is one of the judges for the first international dancing reality show Boogie Woogie Nepal alongside choreographer Kabiraj Gahatraj and actor Dilip Rayamajhi.